-- Cashews: In place of cashews, include roasted and lightly crushed peanuts.
+- Cashews: In place of cashews, include roasted and lightly crushed peanuts or almonds.

 - Size of cutlets: Keep the width of the tikki or patties to ⅓ inch.
 When pan frying these tikki cook quickly from outside as we are not deep frying them.
 So if you make a thick sabudana tikki, the outside will cook and have a golden crust, but the center will be undercooked or raw.

 - Pan-frying: In order to avoid the cutlets sticking to the pan, use a heavy, thick bottomed and seasoned cast-iron pan, tawa or skillet.